cybozu-go/meows/README.md

 ## Features

-- Self-hosted runner pool
-  - Run a time-consuming startup script before a job starts
+- Run a self hosted runner on a pod
-- Notification
-  - Users can notice that a job succeeds or not with notification
-- Workflow failure investigation
+  - We call the pod `runner pod` :)
+  - You can customize the runner pod spec.
+E.g. labels, annotations, environment variables, volumes, and so on.
+- Run GitHub Actions jobs in the clean environment
+  - meows only runs one job on a single runner pod.
+    When a job is done, meows will delete the runner pod which the job is assigned to and create the new one.
+    So you can always run a job on a clean runner pod.
+- Pool and control some self-hosted runners
+  - meows prepares multiple runner pods as you specified.
+- Extend the lifetime of a runner pod
+  - Basically, when a job is done, the assigned runner pod will be deleted after a while.
-  - Users can extend the lifetime of a `Pod` and investigate what causes the failure
+    But if necessary, you can extend the lifetime of the runner pod.
+It enables you to do failure investigation of a job.
+  - Now you can only extend if a job is failed.

 ## Documentation